ipeirotis/docker/README.md

 ## Instructions for students

-* As the simplest, and default option for NYU students, we offer a JupyterHub server, running at https://jupyterhub.stern.nyu.edu.
-You need to be within the NYU network to connect, or [use the NYU VPN](https://www.nyu.edu/life/information-technology/getting-started/network-and-connectivity/vpn.html).
-Login using your NYU id as a login  (e.g., abc123, **not** your email) and use your NYU password to log in.
+* As the simplestoption for having access to a Jupyter server, you can login to [Google Colaboratory](https://colab.research.google.com/) and use the Jupyter notebooks there.

 We also a few more options for students (or classes) that want more flexibility: